Updated: Jun 22, 2021

 In Sanskrit the word for circle is Mandala, which is seen in Eastern religions as the universe.
 It is also referenced to the shape of the sun or the moon, again possessing many spiritual meanings.

-Also seen as the symbol of enlightenment and often depicted behind both Eastern and Western religious icons.
+A circle is also often seen as the symbol of enlightenment and often depicted behind both Eastern and Western religious icons in paintings and statues.